See all posts

 Do You Have to Enroll in Medicare If You’re Still Working?

 Here’s where it can get tricky.
 There are rules in place that determine this for you.
-Whether or not you are required to enroll in Medicare depends on your employer:
+Whether or not you are required to enroll in Medicare depends on:

-• If your employer has fewer than 20 employees, yes, you must enroll in BOTH PARTS of Medicare because it becomes your primary insurance.
+• If your employer has fewer than 20 employees, yes, you must enroll in BOTH PARTS of Medicare because it becomes your primary insurance and your employer plan is secondary

-• If your employer has 20 or more employees, you have options.
+• If your employer has more than 20 employees, you have options.
 Medicare may not be mandatory, and you may be able to delay enrollment without facing penalties.

-If you’re unsure where you stand, always ask your HR department.
+If you’re unsure where you stand, always ask your HR department or Insurance carrier.
 The key question to ask is:

 What happens if I don't enroll?

-• Further, your employer plan could deny any and all claims you had for medical services past your required enrollment date (THIS could be a significant problem)
+• Your employer plan could deny any and all claims you had for medical services past your required enrollment date (THIS could be a significant problem)

 Choosing Between Medicare and Your Employer Plan